scrapinghub/shub/README.rst

 the Python Package Index::

     pip install shub

+Please note that if you are using Python < 3.6, you should pin `shub` to `2.13.0` or lower.

 We also supply stand-alone binaries.
 You can find them in our `latest GitHub release`_.